These regulations are published under the authority of World Sailing.

 - The Rating Certificate is not invalidated by change of ownership, providing the data remains constant.
 It is the current owner's responsibility to ensure compliance

 N.B.
-A National Authority may require a fee.
+A National Authority or recognized measurer may require a fee.

 Ratings, (i.e. time dividing factors,) are calculated on the basis of measurable data, warranted by classes, builders or importers, and are calculated using the formula described as follows, verifiable by anyone.

 The inputs to the formula are as follows:

 - WS Minimum weight of the catamaran ready to sail.

 - AL Maximum overall length of the hulls.